 X-rays that are absorbed in a semiconductor excite electrons over the bandgap, and in the presence of an internal or external electric field the electrons will generate a measurable current.
 With a nanofocused X-ray beam, we can locally probe the electronic properties of semiconductor devices.
 We have shown that X-rays can be used to image the carrier collection within single nanowire solar cells [Chayanun 2019].
-Recently, we also demonstrated that scanning X-ray fluorescence can be used for mapping Zn dopants in InP nanowires with 50 nm resolution [Troian 2018].
+We also demonstrated that scanning X-ray fluorescence can be used for mapping Zn dopants in InP nanowires with 50 nm resolution [Troian 2018].

-Coherent X-ray diffraction
+Coherent X-ray diffraction of nanocrystals

-Phase contrast imaging
+Phase contrast tomography